 How does CUT&Tag work?

-In CUT&Tag, a fusion of protein A, protein G, and Tn5 transposase is used to catalyze simultaneous cleavage and sequencing adapter ligation at antibody-bound chromatin.
-The use of Tn5 in CUT&Tag is a key advance, as this step eliminates the need for chromatin fragmentation as well as expensive library preparation.
+In CUT&Tag, a fusion of protein A, protein G, and Tn5 transposase (pAG-Tn5) is used to cleave and add sequencing adapters at antibody-bound chromatin.
+Tagmented DNA is selectively amplified by PCR and sequenced.

 Go from cells to sequencing-ready DNA in < 2 days